DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ???

 We will now focus on NSF’s data management plans.
 As of January 2011 NSF requires that a two page data management plan be included with submitted proposals.
 This is in addition to the 15 pages for the proposal.

+Plans for data management and sharing of the products of research.
+Proposals must include a supplementary document of no more than two pages labeled “Data Management Plan”.
+This supplement should describe how the proposal will conform to NSF policy on the dissemination and sharing of research results (in AAG), and may include the 5 main components on this slide.

 ---